Bumble Cracks Down On Unwanted Nude Photos With ‘The Private Detector’

 According to CNN, there are over 55 million users on Bumble with 5,000 content moderators fielding the 10 million photos shared by these users each day.

-Not only is Bumble not the first company to use an AI system to eliminate nude photos, it has used a similar system in the past to remove gun and gun violence related images from their platform as well.
+Not only is Bumble not the first company to use an AI system to eliminate nude photos, it has used a similar system in the past to remove gun- and gun violence-related images from their platform as well.

 During the reveal of the new AI system, Wolfe Herd also announced her plans to put pressure on the Texas state lawmakers to pass a bill to criminalize sharing unwanted sexually explicit photos.
 Under the proposed bill, anyone who sends an unsolicited crude snapshot to someone could face a fine of $500.

 According to a 2017 survey from YouGov, over 50 percent of women within the millennial generation admitted to receiving lewd photos over the internet.
 Over 75 percent of those women also admitted they were unsolicited.
-The study also found that less than 25 percent of all the male participants admitted to ever sending an unwanted nude photos.
+The study also found that less than 25 percent of all the male participants admitted to ever sending an unwanted nude photo.

 “The digital world can be a very unsafe place overrun with lewd, hateful, and inappropriate behavior.
 The ‘Private Detector,’ and our support of this bill are just two of the many ways we’re demonstrating our commitment to making the internet safer,” Wolfe Herd added during her statement.